 Donkey Kong Country: Tropical freeze dropped two places and sits second, just like Far Cry 5, which is now fifth.
 LEGO Marvel Super Heroes 2 and Assassin's Creed Origins both climbed up one spot to sixth and seventh.

 Call of Duty: WWII shot up six places and now sits tenth, most likely on the wings of the Call of Duty: Black Ops 4 hype train that's going around these days.
-You may have heard that the new CoD comes with Blackout, a battle royale mode that Treyarch claims will be better than Fortnite and PUBG.
+You may have heard that the new CoD comes with Blackout, a battle royale mode that Treyarch claims than Fortnite and PUBG.

 All in all, we wish God of War luck in the upcoming weeks, because the magnitude of the release as well as the different calibre of competition sure ain't making record breaking any easier for Kratos.